UnosquareCOE/wwtbam/README.md

 `POST /sessions/{sessionId}/games`
 ###### creates a game for a session

-_NOTE: The game status will be determined by the questions dynamically rather than maintaining a DB state._
+_NOTE: The game status will be determined by the questions dynamically rather than maintaining a DB state.
+We will retrieve the applicable lifelines and milestones from the associated game_type_lifelines & game_type_milestones tables._

 Request:
 ```json